t-kuester/backup/README.md

 --------------
 As seen in the following figure, the user interface mainly consists of a large table of all the directories to be backed up and a few buttons and text inputs.
-For a description of the individual attributes and palceholders, please reder to the description of the configuration above.
+For a description of the individual attributes and palceholders, please refer to the description of the configuration above.

 ![Screenshot](backup.png)